Jonathan D’Young Movement

 He later combined all of this experience into developing the theatre company, NMT Automatics, which updates classical texts and myths, giving them relevance to a modern audience, fusing dance and drama and taking music as a primary source of inspiration.
 As Artistic Director he has produced, written, and created narrative based work that has explored free movement, choreography, multi-media, object manipulation, expressionism, naturalism, epic, poor and total theatre.
 Productions have been performed in non-conventional spaces in Berlin and London, as well as theatres, museums and festivals UK wide, including several ACE funded tours.

-In order to gain a greater understanding of movement, the body, and his practise, he completed an MA in Movement: Directing and Teaching at Royal Central School of Speech and Drama in 2019, and now has an approach influenced by experiential anatomy, Emile Jaques-Dalcroze’s Eurythmics, Lecoq’s sense of play and cognitive science; with a particular interest in the role of stillness, rhythm and metaphor in creating embodied action.
+In order to gain a greater understanding of movement, the body, and his practise, he completed an MA in Movement: Directing and Teaching at Royal Central School of Speech and Drama in 2019, and now has an approach influenced by experiential anatomy, Emile Jaques-Dalcroze’s Eurythmics, Laban, Lecoq’s sense of play and cognitive science.

 PRODUCTIONS AND TEACHING EXPERIENCE